Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/20-GettingStarted.md

 Note ModuleStudio 0.6.2 requires Java in at least version 7.
 If no JRE (Java Runtime Environment) is found on your system path, a dialog appears and you are suggested to download and install the JRE before starting ModuleStudio.

+### Additional notes for Windows 8 and later

+If you enabled the SmartScreen protection starting ModuleStudio will open a blocking window showing the following error message: `Windows SmartScreen prevented an unrecognized program from starting.
+Running this program might put your PC at risk`.

+This does not mean that ModuleStudio includes any kind of malware.
+Instead this message is only caused by the fact that the executable file is not digitally signed using a certificate yet.
+To start ModuleStudio nevertheless you should be able to use the right mouse button and choose `allow`.
+If this is not available click on the `More info` link and on the `Run anyway` button afterwards.

 ### Additional notes for MacOSX

 If ModuleStudio does not start but fails with an error please check the created error log file.
 In case it contains lines like `!MESSAGE Missing required capability Require-Capability: osgi.ee; filter="(&(osgi.ee=JavaSE)(version=1.7))` then the system is not using Java (Standard Edition) 7.
 To verify this open a console and type: `java -version`.
 If Java 7 is used in your system by default the output should show something starting with 1.7.x.